-The longest government shutdown in history ended in late January.
+The longest government shutdown in history ended in January, 2019.
 Once rare, government shutdowns have become more frequent, as the major parties fail to compromise enough to even keep the federal government funded and open.
 The shutdowns are one consequence of rising social and political polarization in the United States.

 Polarization is not the same as disagreement about how to solve public policy problems, which is healthy and natural in a democracy.
 Polarization is about more than just having a different opinion than your neighbor about certain issues.
 Polarization occurs when we refuse to live next to a neighbor who doesn’t share our politics, or when we won’t send our children to a racially integrated school.
 The force that empowers polarization is tribalism: clustering ourselves into groups that compete against each other in a zero-sum game where negotiation and compromise are perceived as betrayal, whether those groups are political, racial, economic, religious, gender, or generational.